 The old distinction between Real Analysis and Complex Analysis is still there, but its impact has been lessened.
 Some aspects of complex analysis, and numbers, are limited to dimension 2.
 The need to work in higher dimensions has driven the search for new methods.
 This has been most successfully accomplished by the Chicago school of Analysis, founded by Antoni Zygmund (1900-1992) (who left Poland after the beginning of WWII) and Alberto Calderón (1920-96) and Elias M. Stein (1931-).
 Zygmund is the author of the standard work Trigonometric series, I, II, CUP, 1959.
 Stein is the author (with R. Shakarchi) of the Princeton Lectures in Analysis, I (Fourier, 2003), II (Functional, 2011), III (Real, 2005), IV (Complex, 2003).
-Hardy spaces
+Hardy spaces stationary stochastic processes (NHB, Probability Surveys 9 (2012)).
+Functional Analysis

-An interesting and useful blend of complex and functional analysis is the theory of Hardy spaces, which grew out of work of Hardy 1915-41 (Works
+An interesting and useful blend of complex and functional analysis is the theory of Hardy spaces, which grew out of work of Hardy 1915-41 (Works II.3, III.2, IV.2).
+They have applications in, e.g., the prediction theory of

-$^4$ Zygmund's brilliant pupil and collaborator Józef Marcinkiewicz (1910-40) was killed in the Katyn Massacre.
+$^{^4\}mathrm{Zygmund}$'s brilliant pupil and collaborator Józef Marcinkiewicz (1910-40) was killed in the Katyn Massacre.